shays10/jvmworkshop23/MoneyTransfer/README.md

 # App #3: "The Always Correct Money Transfer" :moneybag:

+## :sparkles: Introduction

+This app is basically the same app we took a thread dump from earlier (app #1).
+But this time, we'll deep-dive, inspect it locally and fix it!

-The Always Correct Money Transfer application allows you to safely and conveniently transfer money from one account to the other.
+`The Always Correct Money Transfer` application allows you to safely and conveniently transfer money from one account to the other.
 It keeps your account safe and only withdraws the amount it should.

-To test that it is working properly, running our app will:
+When running the application, it will:
 Transfer 5$ from `Foo` account to `Bar` and.
 Transfer 5$ from `Bar` account to `Foo`.

 After completing it will print out the current balance of each account.

-## Cloning the repo
+## :arrow_heading_down: Cloning the repo

 Git clone `jvmworkshop23`